istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 services.
 The introduction of a caching DNS proxy in the Istio sidecar agent solves these issues.
-Exercising control over the application’s DNS resolution allows Istio to accurately identify the target service for which traffic is bound to, and enhance the overall security, routing, and telemetry posture in Istio within and across clusters.
+Exercising control over the application’s DNS resolution allows Istio to accurately identify the target service to which traffic is bound, and enhance the overall security, routing, and telemetry posture in Istio within and across clusters.